valerieoni/tictactoe/README.md

 -   A large amount of testing will be done to ensure that all pages were linking correctly.

 ### Known Bugs
+- When I click restart button before a current game ends, the click event on the game mode buttons aren't triggered when clicked.

 ## Deployment